 Papers and publications by and about Paul Radin, a pioneer American anthropologist.
 Included are original notes about folk literature and religion among African-Americans, Ottawa-Ojibwa Indians, Winnebago (Ho-Chunk) Indians, and other ethnic groups worldwide.
 Also included are uncommon publications, many with autographs and/or notations by the author as well as essays and an FBI file about Radin.

-Gift in 1997 from the Tazzla Institute for Cultural Diversity (formerly Institute of Archetypal Ethnology), Helene E. Hagan, Executive Director, which was made possible by a grant from the Wenner Grenn Foundation.
+Gift in 1997 from the Tazzla Institute for Cultural Diversity, Helene E. Hagan, Executive Director, which was made possible by a grant from the Wenner Grenn Foundation.
 Subsequent additions include a file about Radin from the Federal Bureau of Investigation, U.S. Department of Justice, received from the Tazzla Institute, 1998; recordings from Richard P. Werbner, University of Manchester, United Kingdom, 2003; transcripts of the Werbner recordings from Lucretia Crawford, Lakeland College, Sheboygan, Wisconsin, 2003; and 4 cubic feet of papers from Stanford University, 2004.
 Separated from the collection in 1997 were Mrs. Radin's programs and playbills primarily from theatres, movies, and concerts in New York and California, 1919-1965.

 Processed by Mark G. Thiel, CA (Certified Archivist), and students assistants, 1998-2003.